 An ESPP is a way for you to purchase shares in your company through payroll deductions, sometimes at a discounted price.
 The discount allowed is normally 15% of the market value of the shares on either the:

 - last day of the offer period.

 The discount is applied to the market value on whichever day had the lower value.
 The offer period is normally six months.

-Generally there will be a maximum percentage of salary that you can invest in the plan.
+Generally, there will be a maximum percentage of salary that you can invest in the plan.
 You decide how much net salary or wages you wish to contribute to the plan.
 You contribute the same amount each month for the six-month period.
-Your contributions are held on your behalf by the company, usually in a non-interest bearing account.
-At the end of the six months the contributions are used to purchase shares for you.
+Your contributions are held on your behalf by the company, usually in a non-interest-bearing account.
+At the end of the six months the contributions can be used to purchase shares for you.

-The discount allowed by the company is chargeable to IT as a benefit derived from your employment.
+You will be charged tax on the discount allowed by the company as a benefit derived from your employment.
 The amount chargeable is the difference between the:

 - market value of the shares when they are purchased on your behalf

 You will pay Income Tax (IT), Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the amount of the discount.
 Your employer will make the necessary deductions through payroll and pay the tax directly to the Collector-General.

 Some ESPPs might be drafted in such a manner that would make them share option plans.
 This will depend on each individual plan.